institutedata/capstone-a10mal/Documents/README.md

 ## 🎨 Features

-* Navigation Bar: This hosts all the pages that are currently available on the website
+* Navigation Bar: This hosts all the pages that are currently available on the website.
-* Booking Form: A booking form that allows the user to book a session and the information is then stored in your MongoDB database
+* Booking Form: A booking form that allows the user to book a session and the information is then stored in your MongoDB database.
-* Screen Slider: There is a split screen slider that host a picture of a particular animal with the corresponding animal information that is pulled from the external API
+* Screen Slider: There is a split screen slider that host a picture of a particular animal with the corresponding animal information that is pulled from the external API.
 * Background Audio: Sounds of the jungle is hosted on the home page and our story page.
 Users have the ability to mute and unmute the audio.

 ## 🔨 Built With